openjdk/jdk/doc/hotspot-style.md

 ### File System Library

 The use of the File System library is forbidden.
-HotSpot doesn't very much with files, and already has adequate mechanisms for its needs.
+HotSpot doesn't do very much with files, and already has adequate mechanisms for its needs.
 Rewriting in terms of this new library would not be a good use of resources.
 Having a mix of the existing usage and uses of this new library would just be confusing.